 - Picture yourself lying in a canoe on a calm lake with a clear blue sky above you;

 - Picture yourself lying in a black velvet hammock in a pitch-black room; or

 - Say “don’t think, don’t think, don’t think” over and over again for 10 seconds.

 According to the book, the technique is said to work for 96 per cent of people after six weeks of practice.

 Similar to the military trick to fall asleep, the 4-7-8 method is a breathing exercise that can help relax your body and increase oxygen flow to the body.
 Practitioners claim that the technique, developed in the US by Dr Andrew Weil, can induce sleep in less than one minute and banish the ‘I can’t sleep’ blues.

-How the 4-7-8 breathing technique works is straightforward.
-Lying on your bed, deeply breath in and inhale through your nose, filling your lungs with air.
-Next, hold your breath for seven seconds (count ‘one mississippi, two mississippi’ to you get to seven) and then breath out through your mouth for a count of eight seconds.
-Continue to breath slowly in this way until you fall asleep.
+The 4-7-8 breathing technique is straightforward.
+Lying on your bed, take a deep breath in and inhale through your nose, filling your lungs with air.
+Next, hold your breath for seven seconds (count ‘one Mississippi, two Mississippi’ to you get to seven) and then breath out through your mouth for a count of eight seconds.
+Continue to breathe slowly in this way until you fall asleep.

 From bananas and oats to honey and milk, discover seven foods that can help you overcome insomnia in our guide Banana before bed?
 Seven foods to aid sleep.

 Try to stay awake to banish ‘I can’t sleep’ complaints